Learning - High School

 The aim of the IBDP Physics course is to develop knowledgeable, inquiring and caring people to contribute to the advancement of society in their chosen careers.

 Cambridge IGCSE Art & Design encourages a range of skills, stimulates aesthetic awareness, knowledge and critical understanding of art, and provides opportunities for learners to develop a range of skills.
 Crucially, a personal and independent perspective is encouraged at all times.
 The syllabus is designed to accommodate a wide range of abilities, materials and resources, and allows the different skills of the teaching staff to be fully used.

-The IB Diploma Programme Visual Arts course encourages students to challenge their own creative and cultural expectations and boundaries.
-It is a thought-provoking course in which students develop analytical skills in problem-solving and divergent thinking, while working towards technical proficiency and confidence as art-makers.
-In addition to exploring and comparing visual arts from different perspectives and in different contexts, students are expected to engage in, experiment with and critically reflect upon a wide range of contemporary practices and media.
-The course is designed for students who want to go on to study visual arts in higher education as well as for those who are seeking lifelong enrichment through visual arts.
+The IB Diploma Programme Visual Arts course encourages learners to challenge their own creative and cultural expectations and boundaries.
+It is a thought-provoking course in which learners develop analytical skills in problem-solving and divergent thinking, while working towards technical proficiency and confidence as art-makers.
+In addition to exploring and comparing visual arts from different perspectives and in different contexts, learners are expected to engage in, experiment with and critically reflect upon a wide range of contemporary practices and media.
+The course is designed for learners who want to go on to study visual arts in higher education as well as for those who are seeking lifelong enrichment through visual arts.

 The Humanities Department consists of Business & Economics, Geography and History.

 Students have the option to choose Business Studies, Economics, Geography and History at IGCSE Level with further options available at the IBDP level.
 Students have received top results and continued to study at leading universities in the UK, U.S. and Canada.